opengauss-mirror/docs/content/en/docs/Developerguide/create-type.md

     \(Optional\) Specifies the length in bytes of the new type's internal representation.
 The default assumption is that it is variable-length.

-    While the details of the new type's internal representation are only known to the I/O functions and other functions you create to work with the type, there are several attributes of the internal representation that must be declared to openGauss.  **internallength**  is the most important one.
+    While the details of the new type's internal representation are only known to the I/O functions and other functions you create to work with the type, there are several attributes of the internal representation that must be declared to openGauss.
+Foremost of these is  **internallength**.
 Base data types can be fixed-length, in which case  **internallength**  is a positive integer, or variable length, indicated by setting  **internallength**  to  **VARIABLE**. \(Internally, this is represented by setting  **typlen**  to  **-1**.\) The internal representation of all variable-length types must start with a 4-byte integer giving the total length of this value of the type.

 -   **PASSEDBYVALUE**